Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Spetses island

-At two hours away, Spetses is the island furthest away from Athens, but it’s really worth the time.
+Spetses is the island furthest away from Athens at two hours away, but it’s really worth the time.

-Similar to Hydra, private cars (but not motorbikes or scooters) are prohibited on Spetses, but there are a few taxis to be found around the island.
+Like Hydra, private cars (but not motorbikes or scooters) are prohibited on Spetses, but there are a few taxis around the island.

 Old port on Spetses island, Greece